CobayaSampler/cobaya/docs/installation.rst

 .. warning::

-   Until the final release, there is an additional pre-requisite: a ``git`` installation.
+   Fro now, during beta testing, there is an additional pre-requisite: a ``git`` installation.
 Type ``git`` in the shell and check that you get usage instructions instead of a ``command not found``.
 In the latter case, in a Debian-like system, install it with a ``sudo apt intall git``.

 To install **cobaya** or upgrade it to the last release, simply type in a terminal

 .. code:: bash

-   $ pip install git+https://github.com/JesusTorrado/getdist/\#egg=getdist --user --upgrade
+   $ pip install git+https://github.com/JesusTorrado/getdist/\#egg=getdist --upgrade
-   $ pip install cobaya-sampler --user --upgrade
+   $ pip install cobaya --upgrade

 .. _install_check: